yjiangnan/rosely/README.md

     junest -f
     pacman -Sy python3 python-pip git tk gcc-fortran wget

 However, before that, make sure that `pip3` does not pre-exist in the paths inside the junest virtual environment.
 Then, install python packages associated with `rosely` and run analysis inside `junest` for local or short-time interactive analysis.
-Or, if you just `ssh` logged into your account on a server (outside `junest`), run
+Or, for long runs, if you just `ssh` logged into your account on a server (outside `junest`), run

     nohup junest -- python3 -u script.py > log &